efren-palacios/duellinks/_posts/content/news/2018/03/2018-03-09-datamined-discoveries.md

 ![Image](/img/content/news/2018/03/datamined-discoveries/customization.png)

 ### Box Sale
-To celebrate 65 million downloads, Konami will be having a 3 day sale - the specifics are still a mystery!
+To celebrate 65 million downloads there will be a 3 day sale, but the specifics are still a mystery.

 ![Banner](/img/content/news/2018/03/datamined-discoveries/banner-sale.png)